-After considering the results of an often contentious technical conference last fall and a settlement agreement, FERC approved new premium hourly firm transportation and daily balancing services proposed by El Paso Natural Gas last week.
-The services are designed to provide customers with greater flexibility to cover swings in demand while ensuring system reliability.
+After considering the results of an often contentious technical conference last fall and a settlement agreement, FERC approved new premium hourly firm transportation and daily balancing services proposed by El Paso Natural Gas to provide customers with greater flexibility to cover swings in demand while ensuring system reliability.
 However, the Commission made some modifications to the penalties El Paso intended to impose and to the tolerance levels for such penalties.

 The Federal Energy Regulatory Commission (FERC) rejected shipper concerns about potential degradation of service, noting the new services will be offered in addition to existing firm service and will provide options currently unavailable that can be tailored to shipper needs.
 FERC said the new services also address clearly identified operational problems and will properly allocate costs of service.

 El Paso Electric and Sempra had argued that the new services would decrease flexibility rather than enhance it because customers would have to sign new contracts with potentially higher requirements in order to maintain the same level of service.
 Southern California Edison said it would have to pay more for power purchased from east-of-California generators, and Blythe, a generator, said it would have to shut down a 520 MW power plant that sells power to California markets.

 However, the Commission said their concerns were misinformed because shippers will not be required to cancel their existing firm transportation agreements.
 “El Paso proposes to continue to offer ratable-take FT-1 service to shippers and states a significant degree of flexibility will continue to be provided to FT-1 shippers,” FERC said.
 “Therefore, El Paso has not changed the nature of the FT-1 service…”